When Frictions are Fractional: Rough Noise in High-Frequency Data: Central limit theorem for variation functionals

-The following CLT is our first main result.
-We use $\stackrel{\mathrm{st}}{\Longrightarrow}$ (resp., $\limL$) to denote functional stable convergence in law (resp., convergence in $L^1$) in the space of c\`adl\`ag functions $[0, \infty) \to \bbr$ equipped with the local uniform topology.
-In the special case where $Y$ follows the parametric model of an mfBM and the test function is $f(x)=x^2$, the CLT was obtained by \citeA{Dozzi15}.
+and use $\stackrel{\mathrm{st}}{\Longrightarrow}$ (resp., $\limL$) to denote functional stable convergence in law (resp., convergence in $L^1$) in the space of c\`adl\`ag functions equipped with the local uniform topology.
+In the parametric setup of an mfBM, the CLT for the test function $f(x)=x^2$ was obtained by \cite{Dozzi15}.